nukomeet/handbook/code/style.md

 ### Exceptions

 In some cases you cannot use spaces, as syntax depends on them.
 The most popular one (and only one in this guide) is `Makefile`.
 Keep in mind that you should use only tabs there.

+## Code smells

+We all should work on code that is easy to read and fun to maintain.
+To keep it that way you should learn and keep to some simple rules:

+### Do not Repeat Yourself

+If some code has similar purpose and is needed in more than 2 places then it should be a method (or macro).
+Always.
+Period.

+### Keep thing simple

+If you _think_ that client would like to have some feature that (s)he doesn't specified then, belive me, they dont need it at all.
+Don't overcomplicate codebase just in sake of imaginary features.
+Keep things as simple as possible